 Greek or Math Symbols

-Unless your computer has a very old operating system then you should be using Unicode typefaces, and all Greek, math and other symbols should copy and paste into your abstract without difficulty.
+If your computer has a newer operating system (Vista, Windows 7, 8 or 10, or any version of MacOS10) then you should be using Unicode typefaces, and all Greek, math and other symbols should copy and paste into your abstract without difficulty.
 (The site uses the UTF-8 standard).
-If you have an older computer, or are using a non-unicode typeface, Greek or math symbols in your abstract may substitute with some other character when you paste the text into the input box.
+However if you have an older computer, or are using a non-unicode typeface, Greek or math symbols in your abstract may substitute with some other character when you paste the text into the input box.
 Check to ensure that all Greek, math and other uncommon symbols have been captured correctly.